Andy2887/BuildPilot/README.md

 An AI-powered project planning assistant that helps developers analyze project requirements, recommend technology stacks, and generate comprehensive project documentation using intelligent AI agents.

-## 🎯 Overview

-BuildPilot leverages the power of CrewAI and OpenAI to provide automated project planning and documentation services.
-It uses specialized AI agents to analyze your project ideas and generate detailed project plans, including technology recommendations, development timelines, and professional README documentation.

-### Key Features

-- **Intelligent Project Analysis**: AI-powered analysis of project requirements and scope
-- **Technology Stack Recommendations**: Get suggestions for the best tools and frameworks for your project
-- **Automated Documentation**: Generate professional README files and project documentation
-- **Development Timeline**: Receive realistic timeline estimates and milestone planning
-- **Architecture Planning**: Get comprehensive project structure and architecture recommendations

 ## 🏗️ Architecture

 BuildPilot uses a multi-agent system powered by CrewAI: